Confident Neural Network Regression with Bootstrapped Deep Ensembles

-The starting point is the same as Deep ensembles, which we review now. $M$ networks are trained that each output a mean $\hat{f}_{i}(\bm{x})$ and a variance $\hat{\sigma}_{i}^{2}(\bm{x})$.
-The networks are trained - on the same data, each with random initialisation and data ordering - by minimizing the negative loglikelihood of a normal distribution, which implies the following assumption.
+\textbf{Deep Ensembles} train an ensemble of $M$ networks, each member receiving the same data but in a different order and having a different initialisation.
+The architecture of the networks is similar to the mean-variance estimation method by \citet{nix1994estimating}, where each network outputs a mean, $\hat{f}_{i}(\bm{x})$, and variance prediction, $\hat{\sigma}_{i}^{2}(\bm{x})$, for every input.
+The variance terms $\hat{\sigma}_{i}^{2}(\bm{x})$ estimate the aleatoric uncertainty in box II of \cref{uncertaintyfigure}.
+The networks are trained by minimizing the negative loglikelihood of a normal distribution, which implies the following assumption.

 \begin{restatable}{assumption}{mainA} The targets, $y$, are the sum of a function value $f(\bm{x})$ and normally distributed heteroscedastic noise: